robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0060/README.md

 # ACS-85-0060

-Square wave VCO with Second frequency modulated by LFO
+Square Wave VCO with Second Frequency Modulated by LFO

 ## Overview

-Uses a 16 bit counter in a DDS fashion like. <http://www.technoblogy.com/show?QVN>
+This sketch implements a Voltage-Controlled Oscillator (VCO) using a 16-bit counter in a DDS-like fashion.
+For more details, check out [this article](http://www.technoblogy.com/show?QVN).

-The main difference is, rather than setting up the other counter for PWM, we are using it for an LFO.
-The upper 8 bits would be used to point to a 256 size wave table, but since we are doing squarewaves, we can just use the uppermost bit.
+The key difference here is that instead of using the second counter for PWM, it’s used as an LFO.
+The upper 8 bits would typically point to a 256-size wavetable, but since we’re working with square waves, we can simply use the uppermost bit.

-There are two accumulators.
-One is the main frequency and the other is basically an LFO controlled modulation of that frequency.
+There are two accumulators:
+- One for the main frequency.
+- One for LFO-controlled modulation of the main frequency.

-To mix, just sum across the pins with resistors  ( or use a real op amp / summer)
+To mix the outputs, you can sum them across the pins using resistors or a proper op-amp summer.

 ## Pinout